FYJen/GoogleCloud/SGE/README.md

 		ps aux | grep sge

 	To see if gridengine-exec is started or not.
-If there is only gridengine-master, then restart gridengine-exec
+If there is only gridengine-master, then start gridengine-exec then restart the gridengine-master

+		/etc/init.d/gridengine-exec start
+		/etc/init.d/gridengine-master restart

+	However, if there already exists gridengine-exec, then kill it, then start it again.

+		kill -9 "ID"
-		/etc/init.d/gridengine-exec restart
+		/etc/init.d/gridengine-exec start
 		/etc/init.d/gridengine-master restart

 	Then check the process again